umn-asr/lastpassify/README.md

 LastPassify requires [lastpass-cli](https://github.com/lastpass/lastpass-cli) to be installed.

+Also, LastPassify only works with Ruby version 2 and above.

 LastPassify expects ERB in the inputted YAML file and uses lastpass-cli to populate these fields with data from LastPass.com The conventions around how the values should be structured stored on LastPass are described in detail at the [asr_ansible repo](https://github.umn.edu/asrweb/asr_ansible).